 – Pros: Quick toggling, per-browser privacy, no impact on other apps, easier to disable for work or testing.

 – Cons: WebRTC and DNS leak risks if extension isn’t well designed, sometimes weaker kill switch behavior, may offer proxy rather than full tunnel.
+How to enable vpn in microsoft edge using extensions, Windows VPN, and privacy tips for Edge browser 2026

 Best VPNs to pair with Microsoft Edge 2025